 At this point in time, Nintendo seemingly created a new logo almost every other week.
 It appears the designers were more concerned if the name style fitted the overall product design, rather than being consistent for a longer period of time.
 In that sense, these were not brand logos yet.

 A more stable format was first created around 1966.

-At this time, Nintendo had started selling a growing range of toys, included some licensed from the American company MB (Milton Bradley).
+Nintendo had started selling a growing range of toys, included some licensed from the American company MB (Milton Bradley).
 Nintendo drew from (to some extend copied from) the MB style when it developed the grey band on the left-side of the boxes, with the 'Nintendo Game' logo.

 This logo consists of a circle containing stylized letters 'NG' and the words 'Nintendo Game', in a pinkish red sans-serif font.
 Examples of games that carry this logo are the Ultra Hand, Captain Ultra Coaster, Picture Cutter and various board games.
 [For an overview of all Nintendo 'grey band' games, check out this post.]

 The letters 'NG' originally stood for 'Nippon Game' (as explained in this post).

 'Nippon Game' (日本ゲーム) translates to 'Japan Game'.
 It was a brand Nintendo used for a while to release board games with figures licensed from Disney and other US companies.